 Paul could say this emphatically because he, and so many others, including over 500 people at one sitting, had literally met the risen Christ!
 From there on, right through history, the risen Christ has transformed millions of lives and families.
 It therefore shows how very much ‘Alive’, Jesus is!
 As shown in verse 10, the resurrection power that worked in Paul, still operates around the world today.
 It is seen in the lives of people who are transformed and healed.
 I know it, because I have personally experienced his saving power and healing.

-2) The Resurrection shows the supremacy of Christ
+2) It shows the supremacy of Christ

 Although it may have seemed like satan was victorious at the Garden of Gethsemane and maybe even at Calvary, the resurrection changed all that!
 It is also good to remind ourselves that at the cross, Jesus did not say, ‘‘I am finished’’.
 Instead, He said “It is finished”.
 The power of sin and death had been shattered forever and the resurrection confirmed it!